DeltaZulu-OU/dzmac/README.md

 This project is in **alpha**.

-The focus is on stabilizing core functionality before expanding scope.
+The focus is on stabilizing core functionality before expanding scope for dzmac.